Main Claire's Itchy Feet logo

 Traveling in Ecuador

-If you are coming from Guayaquil airport, you can take the Metrovia to the city.
+If you are visiting Ecuador and coming from Guayaquil airport, you can take the Metrovia to the city.
 If you are coming from the airport in Quito, there are COSIBO buses that run from the airport to the Quitumbe bus terminal, from where you can take the Trolebús to the city center.
 Or you can take a taxi or Uber.

 There are several companies like Easy Taxi, Uni Taxi, and Cabify that have taxi services.